mrcook/chuckie-egg-disassembly/README.md

 - Many of the routines are either known, or I have a good idea of what they do.
 Some have detailed annotations, but plenty don't yet.

+## Skoolkit Instructions

+Executing the `.t2s` file will download the tape image and extract the a `.z80` snapshot.

+    $ tap2sna.py @chuckie-egg.t2s

+If changes are made to the control file, a new `.skool` can be generated using the `sna2skool.py` command.

+For the Game Loader:

+    $ sna2skool.py -c loader.ctl -Hl chuckie-egg.z80 > loader.skool

+And for the main game itself:

+    $ sna2skool.py -c chuckie-egg.ctl -Hl chuckie-egg.z80 > chuckie-egg.skool

 ## Copyright Information

 Chuckie Egg is copyright (c) 1984 A&F Software.

-This disassembly is copyright (c) 2018 Michael R. Cook.
+This disassembly is copyright (c) 2018-2021 Michael R. Cook.